xwp/stream/readme.md

 ## Contribute

 All suggestions and contributions are welcome!
-See the [contributor documentation for how to get started](contributing.md).
+See the [contributor documentation](contributing.md) for how to report issues and setup the local development environment.

 ## Credits